titoBouzout/dom-flair/readme.md

 - deduplicates css
 - is efficient

+## Authors

+- Tito Bouzout https://github.com/titoBouzout
+- Kilo https://github.com/boredofnames

+URL: https://github.com/titoBouzout/crippling-sorrow-styling

 ## TODO

-- Maybe enforce style coupling: if an animation with transform is used, then will-change: transform; should be there
+- [style] Maybe enforce style coupling: if an animation with transform is used, then will-change: transform; should be there
-- Maybe change pixels to em on the fly
+- [style] Maybe change pixels to em on the fly
-- \*-waterfall (should apply the same style too all immediate children)
+- [style] \*-waterfall (should apply the same style too all immediate children)
-- \*-waterfall-deep (should apply the same style too all children)
+- [style] \*-waterfall-deep (should apply the same style too all children)

-- try to avoid the important for changing defaults
+- [layout editor] try to avoid the important for changing defaults
+- [layout editor] the input boxes suck(cannot update in real time)

+## CHANGE LOG

-- drag and drop should move by default and copy when holding control
+- [layout editor] drag and drop should move by default and copy when holding control
-- maybe try to set some defaults
-- the input boxes suck(cannot update in real time)
-- for some reason the main content does not want to scroll

-## DONE
+- [layout editor] improve drag and drop
 - [layout editor] make all the elements with content-editable
 - [development] simplify serving
 - [development] mergue gh-pages and master for the sake of simplicity

-## Authors

-- Tito Bouzout https://github.com/titoBouzout
-- Kilo https://github.com/boredofnames

-URL: https://github.com/titoBouzout/crippling-sorrow-styling
+- [layout editor] maybe try to set some defaults
+- [layout editor] for some reason the main content does not want to scroll